-This was not an appealing option; his father and uncle were insurance men known as "The Battling Brothers of John Street."
+This was not an appealing option.
+His father and uncle were insurance men known as "The Battling Brothers of John Street."

 Thus motivated, Richman paid the money back.
 Business picked up.
 By 1965, the game was a modest success.
-Richman moved out of the house and into his own office in Port Washington.
+Richman moved out of the house and into his own office. in Port Washington.

-"I was just hopeful that I could put my kids through college and buy a home," Richman said recently.
+"I was just hopeful that I could put my kids through college and buy a home," Richman says.
 "That's all I wanted to do."

-He's done much, much more.
-When a player's strike wiped out the 1981 All-Star Game, the canceled game was played on Strat-O-Matic in Cleveland's Municipal Stadium.
-The game set used later was enshrined in baseball's Hall of Fame.
+Instead, he's done much, much more.
+When a players strike wiped out the 1981 All-Star Game, the canceled game was played on Strat-O-Matic at Cleveland's Municipal Stadium.
+The game set used was later enshrined in baseball's Hall of Fame.

 The original card sets from 1962 are now collectibles that sell for \$500.
-The new sets inspire similar frenzy: Each year, hundreds of people nationwide travel to tiny Glen Head to pick up sets the day of their release.
+The new sets inspire similar frenzy: Each year, hundreds of Richman, now 57, still wears most card reflecting his abilities.
+There people nationwide travel to tiny Glen Head to pick up sets the day of their release.

-"The line forms outside the building five hours in advance," said Glenn Guzzo, a 30-year Strat-O-Matic fan who's hit a half-dozen of these opening days.
+"The line forms outside the building five hours in advance." says Glenn Guzzo, a 30-year Strat-O-Matic fan who's hit a half-dozen of these opening days.
 "The first arrivals get there at 6:30 in the morning.
 It's quite an experience."

 There's also a demand for the old-timers sets.
-You want Babe Ruth and the Murderers' Row of the 1927 Yankees?
-You got 'em-along with the 1934 St. Louis Cardinals' Gashouse Gang, the 1950 Philadelphia Phillies' Whiz Kids, the 1919 Chicago Biack Sox, and just about any other prominent team of the 20th century.
+You want Babe Ruth and the Murderers Row of the 1927 Yankees?
+You got 'em along with the 1934 St. Louis Cardinals Gashouse Gang, the 1950 Philadelphia Phillies Whiz Kids. the 1919 Chicago Black Sox, and just about any other prominent team of the 20th century.

-An estimated 300,000 sets of cards go out annually.
-Strat-O-Matic has become big business: A full set, with the game, runs \$47.
-When he started, Richman recalled, the price was \$10.
+An estimated 300,000 sets of cards now go out annually.
+Strat-O-Matic has become big business.
+A full set, with the game, runs \$47.
+When he started, Richman says, the price was \$10.

-Other things remain the same: Richman, 57, still wears most of the hats.
-Only eight employees work at the corporate headquarters, a nondescript white building hard by the railroad tracks.
-Strat player does: 'This guy Eighty percent of sales are still by mail.
+Other things remain the same:

+of the hats.
+Only eight employees work at the corporate headquarters, a non-descript white building by the railroad tracks.
+Eighty percent of sales are still by mail.